Robertsville, New Jersey

 Robertsville is a census-designated place and unincorporated community in Marlboro Township, Monmouth County, in the U.S. state of New Jersey.
 As of the 2020 census, the CDP's population was 11,399.

 Geography

 Robertsville is in northern Monmouth County, in the western corner of Marlboro Township.
 It is bordered to the southwest by Manalapan Township and to the northwest by Old Bridge Township in Middlesex County.
 U.S. Route 9 passes through the west side of the community, leading south 6 mi to Freehold Borough, the Monmouth county seat, and north 9 mi to South Amboy.
 The New Jersey Route 18 expressway runs along the eastern side of Robertsville, with access to the community from Exit 29 (Tennent Road).
 Route 18 leads northwest 13 mi to New Brunswick and southeast 14 mi to the Garden State Parkway at Tinton Falls.

 According to the United States Census Bureau, the Robertsville CDP has a total area of 5.915 sqmi, including 5.903 sqmi of land and 0.012 sqmi of water (0.20%).

 Demographics

+The community first appeared as a census designated place under the name Robertsville in the 1980 U.S. census.
+The CDP was renamed as Morganville for the 2000 U.S. census.
+The original name was restored to Robertsville for the 2010 U.S. census.